Navigating Trans and Gender-diverse Health Care

 3. After that appointment, if you were found to meet WPATH criteria for surgical readiness, then you will have the necessary psychosocial assessment as per the WPATH SoC.

 • If the psychiatrist and clinical therapist do a joint WPATH assessment and find you are ready for surgery, they will provide a joint letter that will satisfy the need for two WPATH assessment letters for your application package.
-These letters will be forwarded to your family doctor to be added to the MSI funding application and later sent to the surgeon with the family doctor’s referral.
+These letters will be forwarded to your family doctor or nurse practitioner to be added to the MSI funding application and later sent to the surgeon with the family doctor’s or nurse practitioner's referral.

-You can access a WPATH trained social worker by referral from your doctor.
-The fax number for doctor referrals is 902-473-3770.
+You can access a WPATH trained social worker by referral from your doctor or nurse practitioner.
+The fax number for these referrals is 902-473-3770.
 Please note: If you have serious mental health concerns your referral may be more appropriate for community mental health.

 What to expect from the appointment

 Your appointment will be with a social worker trained in WPATH SoC.
 Appointments are typically a single three hour session.
-Letters are typically provided within the week to patient and referring doctor.
+Letters are typically provided within the week to patient and referring doctor or nurse practitioner.

 Private Assessments